PatateDu609/RayTracer/grammar/grammar.md

 ### Material Block Object

+Material blocks **MUST** be identified using an identifier.
+The **only** exception to this rule is when materials are specified as a property of an other object.

 | Property name | Required | Description                                                             | Value type                                | Default Value |
 |---------------|----------|-------------------------------------------------------------------------|-------------------------------------------|---------------|
 | diffuse       | &check;  | Add a diffuse color to the material.
 The model used is the Phong model. | **Tuple** of 3 integers between 0 and 255 | -             |